Who can submit a nomination?

 How do you determine your point assignments for standardized/IQ scores?

 Scores are based off composite scores of the submitted test.
 We do not need to know your student’s score in each section, just the composite.
+To see our standardized test score and GPA rubrics, click here.

 Are I.Q. test scores required?

 MSA does not require an I.Q. test score for all nominations.
 Due to inequity in the cost of I.Q. tests and the ability of schools to cover said costs, I.Q. test scores are no longer required for nominations.
 Scholars will be scored based on four categories: GPA, standardized test score, letters of recommendation and student essays.
+There is no expiration on the IQ scores accepted by MSA.

 You may submit an I.Q. test score in the place of a standardized test score, but all nominations must have either a standardized test score or an I.Q. test score.

-How do I determine my student’s GPA?
+How do I determine my student’s unweighted GPA?

 What format do the student’s essays and letters of recommendation need to be in?